 Should I Hire an MBA Admissions Consultant?
 Best Practices for Getting into Business School

-Not everyone who has hired a consultant to help with business school applications seems happy with them, but one would never gather that impression from reviewing the consultant ratings at Poets & Quants.
-When we sorted the site’s MBA Admissions Consulting Directory by consultants with the highest number of “candid reviews,” in just the first four pages alone we counted 1,258 five-star ratings.
-Satisfied clients who had also received substantial scholarship awards wrote several reviews that caught our attention.
+Only some people who have hired a consultant to help with business school applications seem happy with them, but one would never gather that impression from reviewing the consultant ratings at Poets & Quants.
+When we sorted the site’s MBA Admissions Consulting Directory by consultants with the highest number of “candid reviews,” in just the first four pages alone, we counted over 1,000 five-star ratings.
+Satisfied clients who received substantial scholarship awards wrote several reviews that caught our attention.

 Our research disclosed that in some circumstances, there are strong arguments for hiring consultants.
-However, the arguments we found most compelling didn’t seem to be the reasons often cited by many of the consultants themselves.
+However, the most compelling arguments didn’t seem to be the reasons often cited by many of the consultants themselves.

-These days the fees some consultants charge for support with applications to only three MBA programs can approach over $10,000.
+These days the fees some consultants charge for support with applications to only three MBA programs can cost anywhere from $1,500 to $20,000.
 Are they worth that kind of expense?
 To answer that question, this article doesn’t provide a comprehensive guide to MBA admission consultants but rather seeks to spotlight some specific factors and perspectives MBA applicants would be wise to consider when determining whether to work with one.

 The Limits of Information in Applying to Business School

 Best practices in applying to MBA programs are not secrets.
-Free websites like BSchools can provide candidates with useful information to help with their applications on a broad range of topics ranging from essay writing to managing recommenders.
+Free websites like BSchools can provide candidates with useful information to help with their applications on various topics ranging from essay writing to managing recommenders.

-However, those of us who worked at business schools counseling students on their academic decisions know very well that for some candidates, information alone might not be enough for them to win admission to a top MBA program.
+However, those of us who worked at business schools counseling students on their academic decisions know very well that for some candidates, more than information is needed for them to win admission to a top MBA program.
 And what websites like BSchools cannot do is provide advantages that can only accrue from a relationship with a competent advisor.
 For MBA applicants, a good advisor should offer capabilities like analytical skills, objectivity, practical judgment, leadership, editing ability, and emotional intelligence.
 They should also serve as collaborative team players who can offer encouragement and emotional support when necessary.

 For some, family and friends can adequately fill such roles.
 If the candidate works for a company that hires a lot of MBAs (e.g., investment bank, management consulting firm), their network of professional colleagues who hold MBAs provides ideal choices.

-Professionals with the experience as well as authority to encourage candidates like these can prove valuable; they may push a person to retake the GMAT or to consider a more realistic selection of schools.
-These professionals can save such applicants from investing tremendous amounts of time and effort only to be met with the heartbreak of widespread rejections—”dings.”
+Professionals with the experience and the authority to encourage candidates like these can prove valuable; they may push a person to retake the GMAT or consider a more realistic selection of schools.
+These professionals can save such applicants from investing tremendous time and effort only to be met with the heartbreak of widespread rejections, or “dings.”

-Former Harvard Business School associate director of admissions Chioma Isiadinso says that two of the top three reasons for these “dings” include unrealistic applications to schools where candidates had a low admission probability, as well as poor fits with these schools’ programs.
+Former admissions board member at Harvard Business School and former director of admissions at Carnegie Mellon University’s School of Public Policy and Management, Chioma Isiadinso says that two of the top three reasons for these “dings” include unrealistic applications to schools where candidates had a low admission probability, as well as poor fits with these schools’ programs.

 Backgrounds of Admission Consultants